 - Stretch and Exercise: Incorporate neck, shoulder, and wrist stretches into your routine to alleviate muscle tension.

 Decrease the amount of time spent on devices

 Note: Beth Meakin contributed this article to AllThingsErgo.
-Beth writes for Cardinus a leading health, safety and risk management specialists offering online and onsite business solutions.
-Cardinus provide compliance solutions for DSE & ergonomics – in partnership with the Health & Safety Laboratory.
+Beth writes for Cardinus a leading health, safety, and risk management specialist offering online and onsite business solutions.
+Cardinus provides compliance solutions for DSE & ergonomics – in partnership with the Health & Safety Laboratory.

 - The Best Electric Standing Desks From The Past – Comprehensive Guide - November 23, 2023

 - Your Complete Guide To The Best Ergonomic Kneeling Chairs - November 23, 2023